Mohammadreza-Tatlari/Document-Collection/Linux-LPIC/LPIC-3/LPIC3-Linux-Security.md

-### how can we encrpyt the whole filesystem "/" and even let the system use /boot to bootup? (related to LUKS)
+### how can we encrpyt the whole filesystem "/" but still let the system use /boot to bootup? (related to LUKS)
 for encrypting the whole filesystem we can define our key inside the `initramfs` environment

 ### how to convert pem to data and data to pem as certiifcation